6 February 1934 - 7 April 2013

 had existed.
 When I arrived in Sydney in 1962 as the next Betar shaliach, Alex proposed that I visit Canberra to

-and respected within the Jewish community and was able to introduce me and meet the local Jewish community and
+known and respected within the Jewish community and was able to introduce me and meet the local Jewish

-come from Israel via Dublin and was lecturing at A.N.U.
-Prof. Weller was persuaded to become a regular guest
+had come from Israel via Dublin and was lecturing at A.N.U.
+Prof. Weller was persuaded to become a regular

 picking replacing the soldiers who were still mobilized.